All the actors and actresses who star or guest star in Doctor Who or voice over.

 “ Professor Lasky ” - BatBanks

-Sophia Myles, was born March 18, 1980 in England.
-A few years later, her brother, Oliver, was born.
-Her parents are Jane and Peter Myles, who is a vicar, a priest in the Anglican Church who is in charge of a parish and receives a salary but not the tithes of the church.
+Sophia Jane Myles was born on March 18, 1980 in Hammersmith, London, England.
+She has a younger brother, Oliver.
+Her parents are Jane and Peter Myles, who is a vicar, a priest in the Anglican Church who is in charge of a parish and receives a salary, but not the tithes of the church.
 Her mother works in publishing...

 “ Madame De Pompadour ” - BatBanks